Spin loop-current textures in Hubbard models: Summary

 \section{Summary}

 We have studied sLC textures emerging in the ground states of the Hubbard models by using the DMRG method.
-Particularly, we have investigated carrier-doped (i) excitonic insulators, (ii) orbital-selective Mott insulators, and (iii) two-dimensional Mott insulators, modeled by the ETHM on a two-leg ladder lattice in (i) and (ii), and the single-orbital Hubbard model with the next-nearest hopping $t'$ on a square lattice in (iii).
+In Particular, we have investigated carrier-doped (i) excitonic insulators, (ii) orbital-selective Mott insulators, and (iii) two-dimensional Mott insulators, modeled by the ETHM on a two-leg ladder lattice in (i) and (ii), and the single-orbital Hubbard model with the next-nearest hopping $t'$ on a square lattice in (iii).
 In these systems, we have obtained the enhanced sLC textures developed around a bond to which the pinning field is applied.

-In system (i), we have found the emergence of sLC textures which is associated with exciton condensation in the spin channel.
-Using typical model parameters for cobalt oxides such as Pr$_{0.5}$Ca$_{0.5}$CoO$_{3}$, we have found that the sLC correlations are developed most significantly near half-filling at electron density $n=1.92$ when the crystal field and the inter-orbital hoppings are suitably introduced.
-In system (ii), we have used typical model parameters for iron oxides such as BaFe$_{2}$Se$_{3}$ and found that the robust sLC textures emerge in the ETHM without introducing inter-orbital hoppings.
-The sLC textures are developed most profoundly when a relatively large number of carriers is introduced in the range of electron density $2.63<n<2.71$ and the difference in itinerancy of electrons in the the two orbitals is large.
+In system (i), we have found the emergence of sLC textures which is associated with an exciton condensation in the spin channel.
+Using model parameters motivated for excitonic insulators, we have found that the sLC correlations are developed most significantly near half-filling at electron density $n=1.92$ when the crystal field and the interorbital hoppings are suitably introduced.
+In system (ii), we have used typical model parameters for iron oxides such as BaFe$_{2}$Se$_{3}$ and found that the robust sLC textures emerge in the ETHM without introducing any interorbital hoppings.
+The sLC textures are developed most profoundly when a relatively large number of carriers is introduced in the range of electron density $2.63<n<2.71$ and the difference in itinerancy of electrons in the two orbitals is large.
 We have also found that the sLC textures coexist with the charge stripes formed in both rungs and legs.
 In system (iii), we have found that the sLC textures are most enhanced and extended at $\delta=0.125$ when $t'/t \sim -0.25$ is introduced.
 We also found that the sLC textures are most developed when $U$ decreases from $U/t=9$ to $U/t=4$.
-The charge stripes also simultaneously appear when the sCL textures emerge.
+The $\lambda \simeq4$ and 5 charge stripes also simultaneously appear when the sLC textures emerge.